• A cluster of tiny white flowers at the end of a stalk with a blurred background.

 Background

-Poison hemlock is native to Europe and was brought to North America as an ornamental plant.
-It is a member of the carrot family (Apiaceae) and it may be mistaken for similar white flowered carrot family plants such as wild carrot.
+Poison hemlock is native to Europe and was introduced to North America as an ornamental plant.
+It is a member of the carrot family (Apiaceae) and may be mistaken for similar, white-flowered carrot family plants, such as wild carrot.

 Description

-• The stems are hollow, hairless, and have ridges and purple spots or mottles.
+• Stems are hollow, hairless, ridged and marked with purple spots or mottling

 • Leaves are pinnately compound and fernlike.
-Leaf petioles clasp to the stem at the node.
+Leaf stalks (petioles) clasp the stem at the node

 Habitat